WHY WE WORK WITH HORSES

 Daphne, “No Horsing Around” is a gray 14.3 hand registered Welsh Arab pony mare.
-Her previous experience as a hunter jumper show pony and lesson horse makes her a good match for the program.
+Her previous experience as a hunter/jumper show pony and lesson horse makes her a good match for the program.
 Daphne joined the herd at Shepard Meadows in 2011.
-She shares her pasture with her good friend Red.

-Frodo, “Mr. Baggins” as a show pony, is a gray 14.1 hand registered Welsh pony gelding.
+Frodo, “Mr. Baggins” is a show pony, gray 14.1 hand registered Welsh pony gelding.
 He had a successful career as a hunter/jumper pony in Connecticut and New York.
 Frodo came to Shepard Meadows in 2009.
 A playful and sensitive pony, Frodo adds youthfulness and joy to the program.